Pierre Womé: International career

 Womé was a regular starter in the left back position for Cameroon during the late 1990s and early 2000s.
 He was a key member of the squads that won consecutive African Cup of Nations titles in 2000 and 2002 and the Olympic gold medal in 2000.
 All three tournaments were won on penalty shoot-outs, and Womé was a taker in all three victories.
 In the Olympic gold medal match, Womé scored the fifth and decisive penalty to win the title for his country.
 He also scored from the spot in the 2000 African Cup of Nations final, but his penalty in the following tournament was saved by Senegal's Tony Sylva.
 Womé also played as Cameroon's first-choice left back in the 1998 and 2002 FIFA World Cups.

 On 8 October 2005, Womé missed a 95th-minute penalty during Cameroon's final World Cup qualifier against Egypt that would have sent the Indomitable Lions to the 2006 FIFA World Cup; unfortunately for Womé he cannoned the shot off the outside of the post, the match ended 1–1 and the Ivory Coast qualified at their expense.
 Womé later claimed that some Cameroon fans wanted to kill him as a result of the miss.

 On 19 March 2007, Womé announced his retirement from international football.
 He later returned to the team in 2009 for a 2010 FIFA World Cup qualification match against Morocco.

 Post-playing career

 In March 2017, Womé was appointed sporting director of Canon Yaoundé by the club's president Emmannuel Mve.

+Career statistics

+Score and result list Cameroon's goal tally first, score column indicates score after Womé goal.